NESCent/hip_hack_howto/manuscript.md

 <!-- suggested analysis - compare differing composition of LTs in different events against impacts discussed above, and look to see if differneting composition has any hints at an impact on these impacts AESB -->

 ### Make people feel welcome; encourage people
 Actions taken during three different stages are critical to creating a  welcoming atmosphere.
 First, when crafting recruitment materials and  deciding where to target advertisements, remember that hackathons are not just for gurus.
 Dial back on the technical language (in the advertisement materials), and make the big picture clear.
 Specify non-programmer roles (e.g., "subject-matter expert", "use-case consultant"), and avoid implicitly equating participants with programmers (*e.g.*, don't refer to  participants as "programmers" or "coders").

-Second, during pre-event  engagement, add everyone to an event- or project-specific email list and  ask them to introduce themselves to the list.
+Second, during pre-event  engagement, add everyone to an event-specific email list and  ask them to introduce themselves to the list.
 Encourage all participants to develop possible ideas for the hackathon event and provide encouraging feedback on ideas discussed on the list.
-Send a personal, encouraging email to any newbies who seem to need it.
+In some cases the organizers have sent personal, encouraging emails to participants who are newbies or who are unfamiliar.

 Third and most importantly, be welcoming during the event, particularly on day 1.
 Use  bootcamps and technical talks to get everyone up to speed on core technologies for the event.
 Prior to pitching, instruct participants to  form an open circle around pitches, not a queue or a block—in particular, if the pitcher and a few others are having a highly technical discussion with their backs to everyone else, this is very unwelcoming, and the facilitators should step in and remind them to **keep the circle open.** Participants leading a pitch and subsequent team should encourage participation of all the team members (asking questions, positively encouraging inputs).
 A critical component is ensuring the formation of positive interactions among participants, *e.g.*, through a whole-group social event to cap off the first day (solicit ideas from participants).